opencrvs/infrastructure/examples/dev/README.md

 * Go to GitHub and verify the newly created [environment](https://docs.github.com/en/actions/how-tos/deploy/configure-and-manage-deployments/manage-environments)
 * Commit configuration files generated at `infrastructure/server-setup/inventory/` and `environments/` into git
 * Save all secrets that were copied into a `.env.<your-environment>` file into secure password manager software e.g. Bitwarden or 1Password for safe keeping.
 Then it is safe to delete this file.
+* In your GitHub repository navigate to "Actions".
+* Ensure the Update workflow environments Github Action has run successfully.
+* Run `git pull`, as changes in the infrastructure directory automatically create commits that you will not have locally.
+* You should see updates to all other GitHub workflows.

 ## 2. Bootstrap GitHub Self-Hosted Runner